juju/docs/src/en/network-spaces.md

   access to the CMS application behind it.
 - The "cms" space for content-management applications accessible via the "dmz" space only.
- -The "database" space for backend database services, which should be accessible only by the applications.
+- The "database" space for backend database services, which should be accessible only by the applications.

 HAProxy is deployed inside the "dmz" space, it is accessible from the Internet